atom/atom/docs/creating-a-package.md

 your package is activated.
 Stylesheets can be written as CSS or [LESS] (but LESS is recommended).

+Ideally you will not need much in the way of styling.
+We've provided a standard set of components.
+You can view all components by using the command palette (`cmd-p`) and searching for "styleguide" or just `cmd+ctrl+D`.

+If you do need styling, we try to keep only structural styles in the package stylesheets.
+Colors and sizing should be taken from the active theme's [ui-variables.less][ui-variables].
+If you follow this guideline, your package will look good out of the box with any theme!

 An optional `stylesheets` array in your _package.json_ can list the stylesheets by name to specify a loading order; otherwise, stylesheets are loaded alphabetically.